hnawaz007/dbt-dw/README.md

 # dbt build a datawarehouse using dimensional modeling
 This is a dbt repo.
-We build a practical datawarehouse using Kimball dimensional model with dbt.
+In this repo we build a practical datawarehouse using Kimball dimensional model with dbt.

 We use a transactional database, SQL Server, [AdventureWorks2019](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) as our source.
 We extract and load data with an EL tool [Airbyte](https://www.youtube.com/watch?v=2FvMa7vaxDY&t).